tsteur/titanium-alloy-jasmine-testing/README.md

 * Tests won't be packaged within the app
 * You do not need an iOS Simulator or Android Emulator
 * Execute Cross-Domain requests
-* You can extend it for instance to make screenshots if any error occurs
+* You can extend it for instance to capture screen if any error occurs

 ## Install